fischer23/boosting_SPRT/README.md

 futility.R:                    Generates the simulated data that includes a stop for futility and saves it in the file "futility.rda" in the results folder.

 plot_generator.R:              Uses the simulated data in the results folder to create all plots of the paper and save them in the results folder.

+results folder:                Contains the simulated data and generated plots.